byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<needmoney90>** Articmine is it possible that the pos fork / difficulty bomb have delayed investment in asics
 **\<needmoney90>** Due to fears of their longevity on the network
 **\<dr-mike>** Current ETH ASICs available on the market are only 2.3x more efficient
-**\<xmrmatterbridge> \<learninandlurkin>** yes ubiquity is a powerful force in stopping a 51% attack.
+**\<btrmatterbridge> \<learninandlurkin>** yes ubiquity is a powerful force in stopping a 51% attack.
 Maybe it's controversial but I'm actually in favour of botnets if they decentalize things with common hardware
 **\<ArticMine>** It did not.
 What is happening in ETH is the advantage is low 2x -4x
 **\<ArticMine>** Also while this is going on the CPU do not stay static
-**\<xmrmatterbridge> \<learninandlurkin>** The barrier to entry for building a botnet is potentially much lower than the one to build an ASIC farm
+**\<btrmatterbridge> \<learninandlurkin>** The barrier to entry for building a botnet is potentially much lower than the one to build an ASIC farm
 **\<byterubmooo>** Is Ethereum mining feasible on CPU ?
 **\<dr-mike>** no.
 **\<sgp\_>** If you don't mind, would it be all right if I focus the discussion more into a few main topics?
 We can more reliably debate about the pros and cons under different scenarios and help predict actions.
 Otherwise this conversation can go on forever.